The-Software-Gorilla/tdd-by-example/java/ch17-03-decimal/README.md

 of CurrencyTransactions to work with.
 I ended up solving the subtraction issue in the CurrencyTransaction class, which is not where it should be solved.
 This code will be refactored later.

+## ValueIn
+One of the things I love with C# is that properties are just part of the language.
+Java needs getter and setters that make it a function call to get the value of a property.
+As I was writing the tests for CurrencyTransaction, I realized it would be really nice to have a money object value in a specific currency without calling the Reduce function to do it.
+So I added an ```ValueIn()``` method that takes the target currency for the conversion and the bank object and returns a decimal value with the amount.
+Just a neat helper to make the code more readable.
+This also made me refactor the Java code to make it more readable.

 ## Currency Transactions
 I created a new class called CurrencyTransaction to perform the calculations for the transaction.
 I created a new test class called CurrencyTransactionTest that tests the